 CWD is a transmissible spongiform encephalopathy (TSE) or prion disease of cervids [3].
-It is an invariably fatal neurodegenerative disease with no known treatment.
-Well-known in North America, CWD has since the 1960's gradually spread to an increasing number of states and provinces (April 2024: 33 states in USA and five provinces in Canada), both in captive and free-ranging cervids [4].
+It is an invariably fatal neurodegenerative disease.
+Well-known in North America, CWD has since the 1960's gradually spread to an increasing number of states and provinces (April 2025: 36 states in USA and five provinces in Canada), both in captive and free-ranging cervids [4].
 The republic of Korea has also diagnosed the disease after importation of infected elk (Cervus elaphus nelsoni) from Canada [5].
 With the disease emergence in Norway, naturally susceptible species also include reindeer.
-Norway has by now three affected species; reindeer, moose (Alces alces) and red deer (Cervus elaphus), and in the two latter species CWD has been found in old individuals only.
-From 2018, CWD has also been diagnosed in Finland and Sweden, in old moose [6].
+Norway has by now three affected species; reindeer, moose (Alces alces) and red deer (Cervus elaphus).

 CWD in the Nordic cervids has shown different epidemiology according to species.
-Reindeer cases have diagnostic detectable prions both in brain and lymphoid tissues, with moose and red deer cases only in brain, and the geographic distribution suggests a contagious character of the disease in reindeer.
-The disease in moose and red deer occurs sporadically and there is little support for contagiousness and horizontal spread between live animals [7].
+Reindeer cases have by routine diagnostics detectable prions both in brain and lymphoid tissues, whilst moose and red deer cases only in brain, and the geographic distribution suggests a contagious character of the disease in reindeer.
+The disease in moose and red deer occurs sporadically, has only been found in older animals, and there is little support for contagiousness and horizontal spread between live animals.
+Since 2018, old moose has also been diagnosed with sporadic CWD in Finland and Sweden [6,7]

 Four cervid species are prevalent in natural free-ranging populations in Norway: moose, red deer, roe deer (Capreolus capreolus) and reindeer.
 Red deer predominate along the west coast, whereas moose and roe deer mainly inhabit other areas of the country.
 The wild reindeer is found in fragmented sub-populations in the remote alpine regions of Southern Norway [8].
 In addition, Norway has populations of semi-domesticated reindeer that live in a herded condition, though free-ranging.
-Most semi-domesticated reindeer are found in the northern part of Norway as part of the Sami culture, particularly in the county Finnmark.
+Most semi-domesticated reindeer are found in the Northern part of Norway as part of the Sami culture, particularly in the county Finnmark.

-The official numbers (March 22, 2024) of hunted cervids were in the 2023-2024 season: 26,007 moose, 52,490 red deer, 32,900 roe deer (numbers per September 1, 2023) and 3,493 free-ranging wild reindeer (numbers per December 15, 2023) [9].
+The official numbers (April 7th, 2025) of hunted cervids were in the 2024-2025 season: 26,384 moose, 54,216 red deer, 27,551 roe deer and 3,269 free-ranging wild reindeer (numbers per December 12, 2024) [9].
 Additionally, the semi-domesticated reindeer population counts about 250,000 animals [10].
-There are approximately 90 deer farms in Norway; most of them keep red deer, but some farms have fallow deer (Dama dama) and occasionally both species.
+There are approximately 100 deer farms in Norway; most of them keep red deer, but some farms have fallow deer (Dama dama) and occasionally both species.

-Testing wild cervids for CWD was initiated in 2002 through the National Health Surveillance Program for Cervids and muskox (Ovibos moschatus), operated by the Norwegian Veterinary Institute (NVI) on behalf of the Norwegian Environmental Agency.
+Testing wild cervids for CWD was initiated in 2002 through the National Health Surveillance Program for Cervids and muskox (Ovibos moschatus), operated by the Norwegian Veterinary Institute (NVI) on behalf of the

+Norwegian Environmental Agency.
 From 2003, there has been running a passive surveillance programme for CWD in Norwegian wild and captive cervids, coordinated by NVI and financed by the Norwegian Food Safety Authority.
 In addition, samples from slaughtered semi-domesticated reindeer from several regions in the country have been tested in the program.
 In 2006 and 2007 the European Commission (decision 2007/182/EC) initiated a survey for CWD where Norway took part, like the EU member-states, testing 700 cervids.
 A similar testing was performed in EU in the years 2018-2020 (reg.
 2017/1972), covering six member states in addition to Norway.
-Shown in Table 1 is the total number of cervids tested for CWD in Norway from 2002-2023.
+Shown in Table 1 is the total number of cervids tested for CWD in Norway from 2002-2024.